sofa-framework/doc/programming-with-sofa/api-overview/forward-declaration.md

 Forward declaration
 ===============
-To reduce the amount of file inclusion in Sofa and thus compilation time it is possible to use forward declaration.
+To reduce the amount of file inclusion in SOFA and thus compilation time it is possible to use forward declaration.
-A forward declaration is a an incomplete type ta complete definition is not provided.
+A forward declaration is an incomplete type which complete definition is not provided.
 ```cpp
 class AClass; ///< this is a forward declaration of a type